-Storytelling, One Laugh at a ime
+Storytelling, One Laugh at a Time

 Mary’s interactive keynote speeches and break-out sessions are both serious and joyful in a way that allows everyone to be involved.
 Her bespoke offerings will focus on your company’s specific needs to teach you how to apply tools from applied theatre to confront oppression within ourselves, our relationships, our workplaces, and our societies and cultures.
 Mary's positive and judgment-free approach provides a range of emotions for participants to express vulnerability through storytelling and play, one laugh at a time.

-• “Masters of My Life: Exploring Power through Humor and Storytelling,” Association for Applied and Therapeutic Humor (AATH), Orlando, FL
+• “Masters of My Life: Exploring Power through Humor and Storytelling,” Association for Applied and Therapeutic Humor (AATH), Orlando, FL March 2022

 • “Anti-Racism and Allyship in Academia Workshop” Association for Theatre in Higher Education (ATHE) Conference, Virtual, August 2021